ncatlab/nlab-content/pages/4/7/6/1/1674/content.md

 +-- {: .num_prop}
 ###### Proposition
-Over ZF, AC is equivalent to the statement that every set admits a group structure.
+Over ZF, AC is equivalent to the statement that every inhabited set admits a group structure.
 =--

 +-- {: .proof}
 ###### Proof
-Every finite set admits a cyclic group structure, and under AC any infinite set can be put into bijection with the collection of finite subsets, which forms a group under symmetric difference.
+Every inhabited finite set admits a cyclic group structure, and under AC any infinite set can be put in bijection with the collection of its finite subsets, which forms a group under symmetric difference.

 Conversely, suppose $Y = X + \aleph(X)$ admits a group structure.
 Then for every $x \in X$, there exist $\alpha, \beta \in \aleph(X)$ such that $x\alpha = \beta$.
 For if that were not true, then there exists $x \in X$ such that for all $\alpha \in \aleph(X)$, we have $x \alpha \notin \aleph(X)$, i.e., for all $\alpha \in \aleph(X)$ we have $x\alpha \in X$, which implies left multiplication by $x$ defines an injection $\aleph(X) \rightarrowtail X$, contradiction.